jorgebucaran/hyperapp/docs/jsx.md

 [JSX](https://facebook.github.io/jsx/) is an XML-like syntax extension to ECMAScript.
 It allows you to mix HTML and JavaScript.

-JSX is not part of the ECMAScript standard, but using the appropriate tooling we can compile our JavaScript/JSX code into JavaScript browsers understand.
+JSX is not part of the ECMAScript standard, but using the appropriate tooling we can compile JSX code into JavaScript browsers understand.

 ```jsx
 <div>